 Caravan breakaway cables may not win as the most interesting of caravan topics, but they are an extremely important part of being a responsible caravanner.
 We hope this guide has given you a few safety tips when it comes to safe towing practices!
 For further caravan safety tips, take a look at some of our other caravan guides such as ‘Hitching A Caravan Safely.’
 If you’re planning a caravan adventure this year, you might want to think about taking out insurance.
 At The Insurance Emporium, our *Touring Caravan Insurance includes cover for Loss, Theft or Accidental Damage as standard.
 You could even receive up to 45% discount^ on your policy!
 Head on down to The Insurance Emporium to find out more!

-^ The discount is capped at 45% and is made up of 25% Introductory Discount plus a range of additional security discounts (if appropriate).
+^ The discount is capped at 45% and is made up of a range of additional discounts (if appropriate).
 Please see our website for the additional discounts.
-The Introductory Discount is available for the first 12 premium payments on lunar and calendar monthly policies or one premium payment on annual policies.
+The 45% discount is available for the first 12 premium payments on lunar and calendar monthly policies or one premium payment on annual policies.

 * Touring Caravan Insurance from The Insurance Emporium does not cover public liability in respect of (a) death or bodily injury, loss or damage to property sustained whilst your caravan is being transported or towed by a motor vehicle, is attached to or becomes detached from a motor vehicle and death or bodily injury, loss or (b) damage to property sustained due to any motor vehicle used to transport or tow your caravan.